 Awarded annually since 1998, the Peyton Manning Scholarship is presented to a first-year student participating in the University of Tennessee Honors Program.
 The Manning Scholarship covers the costs of tuition, room, and board and is granted on the basis of academic achievement, leadership and community service.

-2013 Peyton Manning Scholarship Recipients: Alexandra Brito and Grant Currin
+2014 Peyton Manning Scholarship Recipients: Alex Crockett and Cody Sain

-Alexandra Brito from Brentwood and Grant Currin from Cleveland have been named the 2013 recipients of the Peyton Manning Scholarship at the University of Tennessee.
+Alex Crockett from Jamestown and Cody Sain from Medina have been named the 2014 recipients of the Peyton Manning Scholarship at the University of Tennessee.

 The Manning Scholarship, which is in its 17th year, is awarded annually to incoming first-year students that have also previously been selected into the prestigious Haslam Scholars program.
 Including Crockett and Sain, the program has now honored 21 students

 The annual presentation ceremony was held Monday afternoon at the Peyton Manning Locker Room at Neyland Stadium, and Manning was joined by Chancellor Jimmy G. Cheek and Provost Susan Martin as well as the honorees and their families.
 Nora Hassell, the 2006 recipient of the scholarship, also attended and spoke at the event about the scholarship program’s impact on her life.

 “This program continues to be a great connection for me and my family to this great university,” said Manning.
 “My four years here in Knoxville were wonderful and filled me with so many great memories.
 I am grateful, through this program, to be able to provide many of those same opportunities and chances that I had to others.”